Apollys/PoEDynamicLootFilter/Readme.md

 - - -

 ### Cody To-Do
+ - Make `get_currency_tier_visibility` return all tier visibilities if no parameter given
  - Create a more thorough set of tests to cover everything in the backend_cli
    - Examples: make sure filter is saved whenever a change is made, make sure things go to the right tier/status by re-reading the file, make sure it doesn't save on batch of getters, etc